 - In Hull, over the last 18 years between 2001-03 and 2018-20, the rate of new cancers diagnosed has decreased by 1% among men and increased by 15% among women.
 Over the same period, new cases of lung cancer reduced by 16% for men but increased by 21% for women, and new cases of colorectal cancer have reduced by 21% for men but increased by 24% for women.
 The rate of new cases of breast cancer has increased slightly among women in Hull by 5%, and the number of new cases of prostate cancer diagnosed has increased by 5% among men over the 18 year period.

-- Mortality rates are statistically significantly higher than England in the majority of Hull’s 21 wards for both mortality at all ages and under 75 years.
-There was a very strong association with deprivation with under 75 year cancer mortality 1.7 times higher among people living in the most deprived areas compared to the least deprived areas of Hull (and 2.3 times higher for cancer deaths considered to be preventable).
+- Mortality rates were statistically significantly higher than England in the majority of Hull’s 21 wards for both mortality at all ages and under 75 years.
+There was a very strong association with deprivation with under 75 year cancer mortality 1.7 times higher among people living in the most deprived areas compared to the least deprived areas of Hull (and two times higher for cancer deaths considered to be preventable).

 - One year cancer survival is available for cancers diagnosed between 2004-19 with one year follow-up to the end of 2020.
 Survival rates have increased over the period from 64.4% to 74.6%.
 It is difficult to directly compare to survival rates for England as the incidence and survival rates differ by cancer site and the percentage of different cancers by site differs between Hull and England.
 Nevertheless for the specific cancers of lung cancer survival rates have improved in Hull increasing by 49% from 30.4% for cancers diagnosed in 2004 to 45.2% for cancers diagnosed in 2019, although survival is higher in England for cancers diagnosed in 2019 (47.2%) and the increase in survival over the entire period has been higher in England (increased by 70%).
 One year survival from colorectal cancer has also improved from 70.8% in 2004 to 77.3% in 2019, but has been consistently lower than England over the period with a 3.6 percentage point difference for 2019 (England 80.9%), although the improvement in Hull over the entire period has been higher than the increase for England (increases of 9% and 7% respectively).
 One year survival from breast cancer diagnosed in 2019 is high at 94.1% having increased by 0.6% from 93.5% since 2004.
 However, the rate of increase for England has been much higher having increased by 3.2% from 94.3% to 97.3%.
 Thus the inequalities gap in one year survival between Hull and England has increased in relation to lung and breast cancers as well as the index measure which includes most cancers.